arnibal/arnibal.github.io/_posts/2015-03-02-this-lifestyle-change-thing.markdown

 So far here are some changes  I've been playing with:

 Diet
 -switched to generally low GI diet
 -switched white or highly refined carbs to lower glycemic load alternatives (Black Rice instead of White)
 -No more sugar in my coffee
 -Limiting coffee to once per day
 -Avoiding inflammatory food that might disrupt my already disrupted hormones like dairy
 -Became suspicious of things that list vegetable oils in the ingredients

--Feel weird about eating out because they probably cook everything in cheap veggie oil -Experimenting with resistant starch (potato starch) -Cut out soda since January and have stopped craving them finally.
-If I feel like having a flavored drink, I drink green tea -When craving sugar started choosing the lesser evil (eating a banana instead of that Conti's leche flan D:)
+-Feel weird about eating out because they probably cook everything in cheap veggie oil
+-Experimenting with resistant starch (potato starch)
+-Cut out soda since January and have stopped craving them finally.
+If I feel like having a flavored drink, I drink green tea
+-When craving sugar started choosing the lesser evil (eating a banana instead of that Conti's leche flan D:)
 -Only drink wine and beer if it's free
 -Learned to cook

 Exercise:
 -Try to get 3 hours resistance work per week
--If I'm not in a hurry, stopped taking Ikot and Toki and I walk to any point in UP now

 Sleep:
 -Try to get 7.5 hours per day
 -Trying not to nap so I don't sleep late

 Everyday things:
 - Try to minimize exposure to xenoestrogens
 - Become paranoid and wary about plastic cooking utensils
 - Switched to a more natural laundry powder (the smell of normal laundry soap now nauseates me.
 I can't borrow anything from my siblings who still use them)
 - Switched to stainless steel baunan and bottle

 I've gotten rid of the constant brain fog when I cut out sugar, and gained more clarity when I tried the potato starch.
 See, I can even write things like these now!
 I'm still experimenting with what I can eat.
 I pay closer attention to how I feel after eating certain foods and try to eliminate things my face reacts to.
 I guess that's a good thing about my acne, it has turned into some weird-food-reaction indicator.
 I ate some beef the other day and it did not like it.
 Blared up all red and itchy.
 Thanks face.
 I guess you were warning me it was some CAFO meat chock-full of hormones that I should never eat again.
 Seriously considering if I can go pescetarian now, since I can't afford organic beef or pork while on a student budget.
 (I've been allergic to chicken since childhood.)